ninech/cloudflair/README.md

 ### Call An API Endpoint

-This gem is organized along the URL schema of cloudflair.
+This gem is organized along the URL schema of CloudFlare.

 ```ruby
 require 'cloudflair'